 Scaling and Root Planing (Deep Cleaning)

-Your twice-yearly cleaning at Renton Smile Dentistry involves scaling your teeth and gum line to remove plaque and tartar.
+Your twice-yearly cleaning at our Renton dentistry involves scaling your teeth and gum line to remove plaque and tartar.
 We also polish to remove stains and smooth the tooth's surface.

 Nevertheless, if you have symptoms of gum disease, you might need a different, more in-depth type of cleaning called scaling and root planing.

 Scaling and root planing is a deep dental cleaning procedure Dr. Kaur performs to treat patients with current or developing gum disease.
 Not all patients need this level of cleaning, but it is key for patients diagnosed with or susceptible to gingivitis.